syanenko/MagicHand/README.md

 * OpenCV hand pose detection based on this example:      https://github.com/opencv/opencv/blob/master/samples/dnn/openpose.cpp

 #### Requirements
 * *Hardware:* Nvidia Geforce RTX 2060 or higher (OpenCV build for CUDA compute capability 7.5, you can rebuild it for GPU you have).
-More about CUDA architecture versionas: https://developer.nvidia.com/cuda-gpus
+More about CUDA architecture versions: https://developer.nvidia.com/cuda-gpus
 * *Software:* Windows 7 or higher

 #### Compiling from sources